alexhulbert/SeaGlass/readme.md

 1. Install `paru`, `nix`, and `aconfmgr`
 2. Clone this repo to somewhere on your computer
+3. Remove configuration that does not apply to you.
+More information on this can be found below.
-3. Symlink the `system` directory of this repo to `~/.config/aconfmgr` and the `user` directory to `~/.config/home-manager`
+4. Symlink the `system` directory of this repo to `~/.config/aconfmgr` and the `user` directory to `~/.config/home-manager`
-4. Run `aconfmgr apply`
+5. Run `aconfmgr apply`
-5. Add nix home-manager channel and the nixpkgs channel
+6. Add nix home-manager channel and the nixpkgs channel
-6. Install nix home-manager via nix profile flakes
+7. Install nix home-manager via nix profile flakes
-7. Run `chown -R $USER:$USER /nix` to make the nix store editable by your user
+8. Run `chown -R $USER:$USER /nix` to make the nix store editable by your user
+9. Set your name and git information in `user/personal.nix`
-8. Run `home-manager switch` to apply the home-manager configuration
+9. Run `home-manager switch` to apply the home-manager configuration
-9. Run `first-time-setup.sh`
+10. Run `first-time-setup.sh`
-10. Reboot your computer
+11. Reboot your computer

 When I did this most recently, I ran into issues with firefox profiles.
 The changes to the firefox profile itself are fairly minimal outside of the user chrome stuff, though, so they can easily be applied manually.
 If you happen to go through this route and encounter any trouble, let me know.

+<h3>Removing Irrelevant Configuration</h3>

+As stated above, this repository contains my personal dotfiles, including everything from the packages I have installed to laptop-specific adjustments.
+Below is a non-exhaustive list of sections of this repo which you may want to delete before installing it in totality.

+- __xdg-home-cleaner service in `user/startup.nix`__: This makes sure various subfolders of the home directory (including Downloads!) stay deleted
+- __`system/33-pkgs-personal.sh`__: This contains software I've installed that most people probably don't also want
+- __xdg.userDirs in `user/personal.nix`__: This changes the home directories to be shorter names like "tmp" instead of "Downloads"
+- __layout.css override in `user/personal.nix`__: This override hides the firefox url bar unless you focus it by pressing ctrl+L
+- __caps.hwdb file in `system/21-gui.sh`__: This remaps the caps lock key to switch back and forth between the last visited workspace
+- __copilot key remapping lines in `system/21-gui.sh`__: This remaps the "Copilot Key" on windows laptops to right control
+- __localtime symlink in `system/20-base.sh`__: If you don't live in the EST time zone, this should be changed
+- __bootloader/initramfs configuration in `system/20-base.sh`__: My grub configuration is specific to my laptop and filesystem type